opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 [MyTunnelApp.java](./mytunnel/src/main/java/org/onosproject/p4tutorial/mytunnel/MyTunnelApp.java)
 in your editor of choice, and familiarize with the app implementation.

-The file is located here:
+For example, if using the Atom editor:

 ```
-$ONOS_ROOT/apps/mytunnel/src/main/java/org/onosproject/p4tutorial/mytunnel/MyTunnelApp.java
+$ atom $ONOS_ROOT/apps/p4-tutorial/mytunnel/src/main/java/org/onosproject/p4tutorial/mytunnel/MyTunnelApp.java
 ```

 The MyTunnel app works by registering an event listener with the ONOS Host Service (`class InternalHostListener` at line 308).
 This listener is used to notify the MyTunnel app every time a new host is discovered.
-Host discovery is performed by the Proxy-ARP app.
+Host discovery is performed by means of two ONOS core services: Host Location Provider and Proxy-ARP app.
 Each time an ARP request is received (via packet-in), ONOS learns the location of the sender of the ARP request, before generating an ARP reply or forwarding the requests to other hosts.
 When learning the location of a new host, ONOS informs all apps that have registered a listener with an `HOST_ADDED` event.

 Once an `HOST_ADDED` event is notified to the MyTunnel app, this creates two unidirectional tunnels between that host and any other host previously